mmontalbo/grim_rust/grctl/README.md

 # grctl

 `grctl` is a BusyBox-style control utility that supervises the Grim Fandango study stack.
-It centralises the ad-hoc tooling in `tools/` so the viewer, engine, and retail binary share the same lifecycle and logging conventions.
+It centralises the ad-hoc tooling in `tools/` so the engine and retail binary share the same lifecycle and logging conventions.

 ## Quick start